rui-a-santos/CharactersAndSignatureRecognition/README.md

 Developed models using KNN and CNN to predict written and handwritten letters which are extracted from an imported pdf.
 Also built a model for identifying unique handwritten signatures using KNN.
 Developed using the EMNIST and OCR dataset, as well as my own handwritten signature dataset.

+To read more information about the project, there is a .pptx poster available in the repository.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.